What are Acids?

 Acids are compounds containing hydrogen that can be replaced by a metal.
 Acid dissolve in water to form hydrogen ions (H+).
 Acids are proton donors.
 Acids have a pH of less than 7.

 What are Dilute Acids?

 Dilute acids contain a large amount of water.
 A concentrated acid can be diluted with the addition of water.

-Acids that release a large number of hydrogen ions in water are strong acids.
-Inorganic acids like hydrochloric acid, nitric acid and sulfuric acid are strong acids.
+Acids that release many hydrogen ions in water are strong acids.
+Inorganic acids like hydrochloric acid, nitric acid and sulphuric acid are strong acids.
 Acids that release a few hydrogen ions in water are weak acids.
 Organic Acids such as Acetic acid, citric acid and tartaric acid are weak acids.